 How long does it take before a website is set for review?

 Most developers and designers have a precise process for website building and can describe approximately how long it will take to get the website in your hands.

 This is a significant variable and depends chiefly on the client.
 It comprises reviewing the website, making change demands, and confirming content.

 Below is a rough guide to website building stages.
 If you are looking for a tailored solution, feel free to contact us today.

-After planning, the designers will form some concept mock-ups from what they studied about your company and your choices.
-You will most likely go back and forth on the designs for a few times of reviewing before deciding on a closing look.
+After planning, the designers will form concept mock-ups from what they studied about your company and your choices.
+You will most likely go back and forth on the designs a few times of reviewing before deciding on a closing look.

 Programming & Development

 The web team takes your accepted designs and works in website building.
 If you need more detailed features like a secure client portal or an eCommerce platform, these things will take extra time to develop.